phamthibichnga/Develop-a-GAN-for-Generating-MNIST-Handwritten-Digits/README.md

 <!-- Title -->
 <h1 align="center"><b> DEVELOP A GAN FOR GENERATING MNIST HANDWRITTEN DIGITS</b></h1>
 <br>
-Introduction how to develop a generative adversarial network with deep convolutional networks for generating handwritten digits
+*Introduction how to develop a generative adversarial network with deep convolutional networks for generating handwritten digits*
 <br>

 <a name="tongquan"></a>
 ## **Result of GAN model for generating handwritten digits using MNIST dataset**

-**Result of GAN model for generating handwritten digits using MNIST dataset** **These are alphanumeric images generated from the GAN model over a number of epochs**
+**These are alphanumeric images generated from the GAN model over a number of epochs**

 <p align="center">